Therm-a-Rest NeoAir Xtherm Review

 Therm-a-Rest revised this pad in a significant way!
 The dimensions and weight remain the same, but there is an updated valve, new fabric, and the R-value has been upped.
 Too often in our fast-paced consumer-oriented outdoor market, quality products are discontinued in favor of something else simply to have a "new" item on the market.
 We're thankful that Therm-a-Rest went against the grain and kept the XTherm largely intact, with the most notable difference being the impressive winglock valve.

-The XTherm kicked butt and took names for our 2020 sleeping pad review.
-As an Editors' Choice Award Winner, we had high hopes for the update, and we were delighted with the results.
+The XTherm kicked butt and took names in our sleeping pad review.
+We had high hopes for the update, and we were delighted with the results.

 To tackle some of the negative attributes first, the XTherm is not the most comfortable pad available on the market.
 That being said, everything in life is about compromise, right?
 The compromise for having a slightly narrow bottom half and the somewhat slippery fabric is that the XTherm provides excellent warmth to weight in a tiny package.
-The cool part about the 2020 XTherm is the pad being available in a rectangle cut out, offering more legroom.
 If you don't mind the extra weight, we imagine the rectangular version is worthy as well, though we didn't test that version.

 While it doesn't affect the physical comfort we feel when using the pad, it's worth noting just how crinkly this pad is.
 We generally fell asleep quickly while using the XTherm; however, it's undeniable that those sensitive to rustling/crinkling sounds might be frustrated with the noise generated by movement on the XTherm.
 Think bacon sizzling in the pan, and you'll have a general idea of the sound and volume level of the crackling sound.